IbeAbdullaGit/NexusEscape/README.md

 A co-op stealth game, where the players must communicate with eachother to help one of the escape from a Place (Place to be determined), made for GDW

 Controls:
-WASD to move Player 1
+-WASD to move Player 1

-X to toggle split screen, arrow keys to move player 2 Click on interactable objects with mouse left click press Z when UI elements are open, from the puzzles, to close them, or click on the interactable again
+-X to toggle split screen, arrow keys to move player 2

+-Click on interactable objects with mouse left click

+-press Z when UI elements are open, from the puzzles, to close them, or click on the interactable again (the meters cant be closed for now)

+-Q to toggle distraction (it is also a lean button, and will only spawn in a specific location for now)

 NOTE: When running the EXE, a development log console may pop up showing some errors.
 This can be disregarded since the build still works despite it, so just clear this log if it shows up.